barnsleygymnasticsclub/barnsleygymnasticsclub.github.io/holidayclub.md

     </div>
     <div class="col-sm">
       We offer a wide range of fun activities foryour children.
-Sessions will be delivered by fullyqualified coaches in our super gymnastics centre and will include:
+Sessions will be delivered by fully qualified coaches in our super gymnastics centre and will include:
       <ul>
         <li>Physical activity- games, dodgeball, dance, gymnastics etc</li>